Forest Family Camp: A magical long weekend of camping under the stars and celebrating nature together

 Why is this important?
 Read more here about the benefits of being in nature and having freedom to play.

-In order to keep the modern distractions of technology at bay we will all enjoy a digital detox and request all participants to leave laptops and iPads at home and have their phones switched off or on silent for the duration of the camp.
+We request all participants to leave laptops and iPads at home and have their phones switched off or on silent for the duration of the camp.

 A Low-Impact Week-end